That old phrase “The best things in life are free” doesn’t apply to travel rewards cards.

 If you’ve got a go-to airline, one of the best (and easiest to use) credit card benefits is your first checked bag free.
 All the major U.S. airlines offer this benefit on some of their cheapest travel credit cards:

 - Alaska Airlines: The Alaska Airlines Visa Signature Card gets you and up to six others traveling on your reservation a checked bag free for an annual fee of $75.

 - American Airlines: Both the Citi AAdvantage Platinum Select World Elite Mastercard and the AAdvantage World Elite Mastercard from Barclays have a $99 annual fee – and the Citi card’s fee is even waived for the first year.
 Both cards will get you and up to four companions on the same reservation a free checked bag on domestic flights.

 - Delta Air Lines: The Delta SkyMiles® Gold American Express Card gets you and up to eight travelers booked on your reservation a first checked bag free.
-Best of all, its $99 annual fee is waived in year one (see rates & fees).
+Best of all, it has a $0 introductory annual fee and then just $99 each year after that (see rates & fees).

 - JetBlue: Both the JetBlue Plus Card and the JetBlue Business Card get you and three companions on the same ticket a first checked bag free on all flights.
 Both cards have a $99 annual fee.

 - United Airlines: The United Explorer Card gets you and one companion on the same ticket a free checked bag – and its $95 annual fee is waived for the first year.
 Use the new United Quest Card, and you’ll get not one but two free checked bags for yourself and one companion.
 The Quest Card has a $250 annual fee.

 Do you take just two domestic flights a year with a checked bag?
 Or do you plan to this year – or next?
 The savings on bags alone can easily outweigh the annual fee on these cards.
 Travel with family or friends, each with their own bag?
 Those savings can quickly compound.